josh-collinsworth/joco-sveltekit/src/lib/content/posts/fwiw.md

 Consider this less essential than other items, but: if you're interviewing via video call, like it or not, people's impression of you will be partly shaped by your video and audio.

-Record yourself to see how you look and sound in the video.
+Record yourself beforehand, to see how you look and sound in the video.
 Move your computer to a place with good lighting, if you can.

 If you have good lighting, and headphones or earbuds with a decent mic, that's probably good enough (assuming your environment isn't too noisy).
 Good lighting makes up for a bad camera better than a good camera makes up for bad lighting.
-But get a decent webcam if you're able; even a relatively cheap one will probably be better than whatever's built in to your machine.
-Consider an external mic, if you think you need it, but that's more of a luxury than a necessity.
+So get a decent webcam if you're able; even a relatively cheap one will probably be better than whatever's built in to your machine.
+But if not, fall back to good lighting (and, of course, a clean lens).
+Consider an external mic if you think you need it and can afford it, but consider it more of a luxury than a necessity.

 Spend some time on your background, too.
 It's part of the impression you make.
 If your resume says you're organized and pay attention to details, a messy room will undermine you.
 Work on your background like it's part of your resume.
-(Tip: you can even put interesting personal items back there to help yourself stand out a little bit.)
+(Tip: you can even put interesting personal items back there to help yourself stand out a little bit, and give you some good conversation pieces.)

 ### Follow up and connect after interviews